moorepants/learn-multibody-dynamics/configuration.rst

 .. admonition:: Exercise

-   Write the holonomic constraints for the `Watt's Linkage`_.
+   `Watt's Linkage`_ is a four-bar linkage that can generate almost straight line motion of the center point of the middle coupler link.
+Write the holonomic constraints for the Watt's Linkage.
 The coupler link has a length of :math:`2a`, the left and right links have length :math:`b`.
-   The vertical distance between the fixed points of the left and right lengths are :math:`2a` and the horizontal distance is :math:`(2-1/20)b`.
+Make the vertical distance between the fixed points of the left and right lengths :math:`2a` and the horizontal distance :math:`(2-1/20)b`.
 Use the same reference frame and angle definitions as the four-bar linkage above.

    .. figure:: https://upload.wikimedia.org/wikipedia/commons/9/9e/Watts_Linkage.gif
       :width: 60%